hudeifayusuf/setup-active-directory-in-azure/README.md

    - Name: `Client-1`
    - OS: Windows 10
    - Use the same Resource Group and VNet as `DC-1`
-   - Confirm both VMs are in the same VNet (verify using Network Watcher)
+   - Confirm both VMs are in the same VNet

 <br>